TritonDataCenter/sdc-cloudapi/docs/index.md

 creation, or after the fact.
 You must either pass in plain-string values, or a JSON-encoded string.
 On metadata retrieval, you will get a JSON object back.

 Networks can be specified using the networks attribute.
-If it is absent from the input, the instance will default to attaching to one externally-accessible network (it will have one public IP), and one internally-accessible network from the datacenter network pools.
-It is possible to have an instance attached to only an internal network, or both public and internal, or just external.
+It is possible to have an instance attached to an internal network, external network or both.
+If the networks attribute is absent from the input, the instance will be attached to one externally-accessible network (i.e. assigned a public IP), and any one of internal/private networks.
+If the account owns or has access to multiple private networks, it will be important to include the desired network(s) in the request payload instead of letting the system assign the network automatically.

 Be aware that CreateMachine does not return IP addresses or networks.
 To obtain the IP addresses and networks of a newly-provisioned instance, poll